-Frustrated by the mother's judgments, Sophie's father leads the family to a place of 'agréables odeurs' and 'l'arôme de l'épice fraîche' (Teissier-Landgraf 2004: 113), but instead of more evocations of the tropical breezes and oceans of Tahiti, we find ourselves - in an echo of Sophie's earlier fascination with the Chinese shops of Pape'ete - in a Chinese restaurant, where it turns out that the family is being fed dog without the mother's knowledge.
-As they leave the father reveals what was on the menu and Sophie 'regarde sa mère et voit sa gorge agitée de soubresauts puis secouée par des vomissements' (Teissier-Landgraf 2004: 113), as the text veers from the delicious to the disgusting.
+Frustrated by the mother's judgments, Sophie's father leads the family to a place of 'agréables odeurs' and 'l'arôme de l'épice fraîche' (113), but instead of more evocations of the tropical breezes and oceans of Tahiti, we find ourselves - in an echo of Sophie's earlier fascination with the Chinese shops of Pape'ete - in a Chinese restaurant, where it turns out that the family is being fed dog without the mother's knowledge.
+As they leave the father reveals what was on the menu and Sophie 'regarde sa mère et voit sa gorge agitée de soubresauts puis secouée par des vomissements' (113), as the text veers from the delicious to the disgusting.
 Yet the agitated rhythmic movements of her mother's throat in some sense echo the movements of the dance: it too is frenetically 'agitated'.

-Immediately afterwards, the family encounters a tubercular Chinese icecream vendor with a mobile cart.
-'Il a la fâcheuse habitude de se moucher avec ses doigts et ce cracher de gros mollards jaunâtres de chaque côté de son vélo' (Teissier-Landgraf 2004: 114), yet Sophie buys some ice cream anyway.
-Just as the pleasing odours of the restaurants masked tastes disgusting to a French bourgeois sensibility, the pleasures of ice cream on a warm night are associated with the slimy and disgusting images of mucus and illness.
-Almost immediately afterwards, they get the chance to listen to a radio which, in a grotesque echo of the tubercular ice cream vendor 'grésille' and 'crachote', yet at the same time the sounds 'viennent et se retirent comme des vagues' (Teissier-Landgraf 2004: 115), recalling the delicious smells of the ocean, sea breezes and reefs evoked earlier.
+Immediately afterwards, the family encounters a tubercular Chinese ice-cream vendor with a mobile cart.
+'Il a la fâcheuse habitude de se moucher avec ses doigts et ce cracher de gros mollards jaunâtres de chaque côté de son vélo' (114), yet Sophie buys some ice cream anyway.

+Just as the pleasing odors of the restaurants masked tastes disgusting to a French bourgeois sensibility, the pleasures of ice cream on a warm night are associated with the slimy and disgusting images of mucus and illness.
+Almost immediately afterwards, they get the chance to listen to a radio which, in a grotesque echo of the tubercular ice cream vendor 'grésille' and 'crachote', yet at the same time the sounds 'viennent et se retirent comme des vagues' (115), recalling the delicious smells of the ocean, sea breezes and reefs evoked earlier.

 The overall result of this vertiginous series of sensual encounters, which ironically echo each other even as the sensations veer from orgiastic delight to retching disgust, is to produce an epistemology of the senses characterized by extreme instability, mobility and ephemerality.
 At the same time, there is a constant confusion and merging of multiple senses and experiences, a breakdown of simple and neat categories of evaluation and containment.
 This is echoed by the way that the sounds, smells, tastes and even sights of the festival are presented as powerfully invasive of the body: efforts to isolate and protect the body are constantly undermined and defeated.
-While this porosity of borders - whether social, sentient/psychological or physical - seems unproblematic for Sophie, it is a kind of purgatory for her mother, and for the French religious and social powers-that-be represented more generally by her mother and her school.
+While this porosity of borders - whether social, sentient/psychological or physical - seems unproblematic for Sophie, it is a kind of purgatory for her mother, and for the French religious and social powers-that-be.